siberianfox/g2wiki/Alarm-Processing.md

 ###SHUTDOWN
 Shutdown is typically invoked as an electrical input signal sent to the board as part of an external emergency stop (Estop).
-Shutdown is meant to augment but not replace the external Estop functions that shut down power to motors, spindles and other moving parts.
+Shutdown is meant to augment but not replace external Estop functions that shut down power to motors, spindle, coolant and other moving parts.
 The following actions occur:

 - Set SHUTDOWN machine state